networknt/light-doc/content/en/service/oauth/service/provider.md

 ### /oauth2/provider@get

-This endpoint gets all the providers from service
+This endpoint gets all the providers from the service.

 ### /oauth2/provider@post